 Institutional Overview

 NDU is a Lebanese non-profit Catholic institution of higher education, which adopts the American system of higher education.
 It first came into being in 1978 under the name of Louaize Center for Higher Education (LCHE).
-The Maronite Order of the Holy Virgin Mary (OMM), the sponsoring society of NDU, founded the LCHE under the wing of Beirut University College (BUC), now the Lebanese-American University (LAU).
+The Maronite Order of the Blessed Virgin Mary (OMM), the sponsoring society of NDU, founded the LCHE under the wing of Beirut University College (BUC).

 The OMM’s report titled, “Louaize Center for Higher Education: A Detailed Statement from 1978 to 1981,” dated January 16, 1981, provides information on the establishment of the LCHE in terms of its objectives, importance in the region, structure, and aspirations.
 The report purports the need to establish a Catholic institution of higher education in Lebanon, which follows the American system of higher education.